 Each soil and water conservation district in the state of North Carolina is administered by a five person board of supervisors.
 Three of these supervisors are elected at the same time as the regular election of county officers.
 This election is nonpartisan and is conducted by the respective county board of elections.
 Two supervisors are appointed by the North Carolina Soil and Water Conservation Commission upon the recommendation of the local district board of supervisors.
 All five supervisors serve four year terms of office.

-The Board of Supervisors meets on the third Wednesday of each month to establish local soil and water conservation priorities based on the needs of the District.
+The Board of Supervisors meets on the first Wednesday of each month to establish local soil and water conservation priorities based on the needs of the District.
 Meeting dates are listed on the district’s calendar.
+View Board Meeting Minutes and Agendas here.

 For more information about the Board of Supervisors, please visit the Division of Soil & Water Conservation webpage.